VeldEnDuin/VeldEnDuin.github.io/en/accomodation/residential-stay/type-3.md

 {% include links.md %}

-Would you like a big plot?
-Choose one of our luxurious places and enjoy the extra space.
+A caravan up to 12 meters can be placed on our type 3 plots.
+These spacious plots offer all the freedom to fully enjoy and relax with your family.

 ## Worth knowing

-- concrete slab of 12x4 m – suitable for big caravans
+- concrete slab of 12x4 m
 - separate meters for gas – water – electricity consumption
 - underground gas network – no bottled gas
 - winter proof gas connection